gaearon/react-hot-loader/README.md

 ```
 npm install
-cd example
-webpack-dev-server --hot
+npm start
 open http://localhost:8080/webpack-dev-server/bundle
 ```

 Then edit `example/a.jsx` and `example/b.jsx`.
 Your changes should be displayed live, without unmounting components or destroying their state.

 ## Implementation Notes

 Currently, it keeps a list of mounted instances and updates their prototypes when an update comes in.

 A better approach may be to make monkeypatch `createClass` to return a proxy object [as suggested by Pete Hunt](https://github.com/webpack/webpack/issues/341#issuecomment-48372300):